BentoBoxWorld/docs/docs/addons/Biomes/index.md

 ## Translations

-As most of BentoBox projects, Biomes Addon is translatable in any language.
-Everyone can contribute, and translate some parts of the addon in their language via [GitLocalize](https://gitlocalize.com/repo/2894).
+!!! info "We need your help!"
+    Each BentoBox addon can be translated.
+    However, we rely on third-party contributions.

+    * If your language is not available for this addon or if you would like to improve the existing translation, please read the [translation guidelines](../../BentoBox/Translate-BentoBox-and-addons) and [start translating](https://gitlocalize.com/repo/2894)!
-If your language is not in the list, please contact to developers via Discord and it will be added there.
+    * If your language is not listed below, please contact us on [Discord](https://discord.bentobox.world) and we will setup everything so that you can start translating!

 | Available | Language | Language code | Progress |
 | --- | ---------- | --- | ----------- |